 \section{3D IA Power Spectrum}

 The power spectrum is perhaps the most basic statistic that can be used to describe density fields.
 By definition, the power spectrum is the mean square of the density fluctuation amplitudes.
 It is a function of wavenumber $k$ (Fourier space) or a multipole $\ell$ (spherical harmonics space)\footnote{The choice of space will depend on many factors.
-Refer to Section 3 of~\cite{kirk_galaxy_2015} for more information.} and is directly connected to the \gls{correlation function}~\citep{hikage_cosmology_2019}.
+Refer to Section 3 of~\cite{kirk_galaxy_2015} for more information.} and is the Fourier transform of the \gls{correlation function}~\citep{hikage_cosmology_2019}.

 The IA power spectrum described in this section quantifies the correlation between intrinsic galaxy shapes and the galaxy (or mass) density field in Fourier space.
-It is a 3D quantity which can be modeled directly or measured from simulations and is most often used to study IA directly.
+It is a 3D quantity that can be modeled directly or measured from simulations and is most often used to study IA directly.
 For a visualization of a typical IA power spectrum, see Figure 2 of~\cite{kurita_power_2021}.